botaoW/TankAndFortress/README.md

 # Licsense

-* This project is developed under the GPL license
+* This project is developed under the GPL license.

 # Notice:
 ```java